 The RBET framework, according to Goldin and Katz (2008), neatly explains changes in US educational wage differentials across the twentieth century.
-The idea is that there is secular growth in the demand for more-educated workers from SBTC and there is rapid, but variable, growth of the relative supply of more-educated workers.
-An acceleration in relative supply growth from the high school movement reduced the high school wage premium in the first half of the twentieth century.
-Fast educational growth kept skill differentials in check during the mid-twentieth century.
+The idea is that there is secular growth in the demand for more-educated workers from SBTC at the same time there is rapid, but variable, growth of the relative supply of more-educated workers.
+An acceleration in relative supply growth from the high school movement reduced educational wage differentials in the first-half of the twentieth century.
+Fast educational growth kept educational wage differential in check during the mid-twentieth century.
 But from 1980 to 2005, a slowdown in relative education supply growth contributed to a soaring college wage premium.
+That's the saga of educational wage differentials from the 1890s to 2005.

 But there's more to US history.
-What occurred in the most recent 15 years, and what happened during the industrially revolutionary nineteenth century?
-We extend the RBET for the last 200 years to assess its strengths and limitations.
+What occurred in the most recent 15 years and what happened during the industrially-revolutionary nineteenth century?
+We extend the race between education and technology for the last 200 years to assess its strengths and limitations.

-I. Long-Run Changes in US Educational Wage Differentials
+I. Long-run Changes in US Wage Differentials and Educational Attainment

-We have undertaken the Herculean task of mapping out US educational wage differentials from 1825 to 2017.
-Figure 1 plots the evolution of these wage differentials.
+We have undertaken the Herculean task of mapping out wage differentials in the US from 1825 to 2017.
+Figure 1 plots the evolution of these wage differentials on as consistent a basis as is possible.

-We combine data from the Iowa State Census of 1915 (Goldin and Katz 2010), the first representative microsample with educational attainment and earnings, with more traditional US Census and March Current Population Survey (CPS) microsamples (Flood et al. 2018).
+We combine data from the Iowa State Census of 1915, the first representative micro-sample with educational attainment and earnings, with more traditional US Census and March Current Population Survey (CPS) micro-samples.
 To expand the series before 1914, we use occupational wage differentials and compare the earnings of those doing clerical work (a typical high school position) to the earnings of those doing production work (more typical of the less educated).
-For the earliest period shown, 1825 to
+For the earliest period shown, 1825 to 1875, data on clerical and production workers are obtained from civilian hires of the US military (Katz and Margo 2014; Margo 2000).
+For 1890 to 1959, various series on the wage of clerks to production workers are used (Goldin and Katz 2008).